-Guiding Questions Ideas to Consider What challenges arise due to physical distancing protocols?
-Which students are most affected by the implementation of physical distancing protocols?
-As updates for Tier 1 instruction are being made, how can Tier 1 be modified to be more inclusive?
-What guidance will need to be in place to support decisions around when remediation and RTI are appropriate in different learning environments?
-Develop recommendations and guidance for school teams and teachers regarding class scheduling, seating arrangements, and delivering small group instruction while minimizing movement of students and staff across classrooms.
-Assign students requiring special education and/or EL teacher service to a limited number of classes.
-Strategically seat students to allow for smooth transition to small groups within the classroom as needed.
-Prioritize and ensure that all students requiring special education services continue to have access to their least restrictive environment, including access to typically developing peers in small and large groups.
+Guiding Questions Ideas to Consider 1.
+What challenges arise due to physical distancing protocols?
+Develop recommendations and guidance for school teams and teachers regarding class scheduling, seating arrangements, and delivering small group instruction while 2.
+Which students are most affected by the implementation of physical distancing minimizing movement of students and staff across classrooms.
+Assign students requiring special education and/or EL teacher service to a limited number of classos.
+3. As updates for Tier 1 instruction are being made, how can Tier 1 be modified to be Strategically seat students to allow for smooth transition to small groups within the classroom as needed. more inclusive?
+What guidance will need to be in place to support decisions around when remediation and RTL are appropriate Prioritize and ensure that all students requiring special education services continue to have access to their least restrictive environment, including access to typically developing peers in small and large groups in different learning environments?
 Provide access to peers for English learners as English language models are particularly important for language learners.
 Discuss and prioritize least restrictive environments and access to peers in all conversations regarding scheduling and service changes for students with diverse needs.
 Identify tools and strategies to provide accommodations that students can access independently.
-For example, rather than a teacher reading aloud an assignment or assessment to an individual, requiring provimity strategies and/or physical prompting for students to ensure appropriate and safe support.
+For example, rather than a teacher reading aloud an assignment or assessment to an individual, requiring the need for close proximity, provide an audio Create and share parameters for delivering proximity strategies and/or physical prompting for students to ensure appropriate and safe support.
 Encourage and provide alternative options, articulate the parameters in which such strategies can be used for meeting individual student needs, and identify any precautions that should be used when delivering such supports.
 Develop expectations for staff and students regarding the use of masks at school that accounts for the needs of diverse learners and identify strategies for responding to anticipated challenges for specific students.
 Consider: The impact on students with hearing impairments and those learning English as another language, who may rely on lip reading and facial cues to access communication.